rafaelxl83/TicTacToeX/README.md

 H|15|45
 empty ( )|255|

-A four-player board view with all cells marked (no winner) will be like:
+A three-player board view with all cells marked (no winner) will be like:

 <pre>
     Indexes             Matrix            Symbols               Debug               Values